-If you don’t have a Mac, then you can upload your photos onto PicMonkey.com online and use it as another editing software (with a small fee of $5 a month).
+If you don’t have a Mac, then you can upload your photos onto Canva.com online and use it as another editing software.

 Rarely are environments for shooting photos perfect, so being able to do some simple edits of your photos afterward is really important.

 Key areas to tweak in your editing are the brightness, shadows, colors, and definition of your photos.

 For example, here is a photo completely unedited.

 It’s already a pretty good photo, but it’s a little dark and the shadows under the table are a little too intense.
 It also could use a little tweak in the color to make it slightly more warm-toned.